NaiNaiNai17/Nai/README.md

 -Containerization (Docker, Kubernetes & co)
 -All Things Server,Database and API I can

 ## I want to learn RUST in 2022.
-The community around the language is vibrant online, and it's use aligns with interest.
+The community around the language is vibrant online, and its use aligns with interest.

  -Write me @ Fowler.Naimah@gmail.com
  -I'm also here